-THE late French statesman Georges Clemesceau is credited with the user: "A drop of oil is worth a drop of block".
-Today in Southeast Asia and the Far East.
-Clemenceau' quip might will be changed to rend.
-"A grain of rice is worth a drop of blood."
-And perhaps Red China and North Vietnam are willing to pay the price. tion, with wheat a poor second at 20 per cent and corn an unimportant third at less than 10 per cent.
+HE late French statesman George Clemenceau la credited with the usef: "A drop of all is wort a drop of blood."
+Today in Southeas Asia and the Far East, Clemenceau' quip might well be changed to read "A grain of rice is worth a drop o blood."
+And pechaps Red China an North Vietnam' are willing to pay the price. tion, with wheat a poor second at 20 per cent and corn an unimportant third at less than 10 per cent.

-In what used to be called "normal" times, a poor crop in China and India meant the death through outright starvation of perhaps 7 million people; and even today, with American, Canadian or French wheat surpluses available, a middling crop in Asia can wipe out economic progress for that year as the hungry countries depilet their hard-

-20 1999: "If India's food production increases no faster than present rates, the gap between supplies and target will be 28 million tons by 1965-66, ... in No conceivable program of imports or r- rationing can meet a crisis of this magmitude."
-(Emphasis in the original m. text.)
-Indeed, Indian grain production dropped from 81 million tons in 1960 to less than 77 million in 1963 and is hardful likely to reach the bare miniuum of 100 million tons planned for read the the context appendence with the less than of the uncompared appendence with the less than of the million tons planned for read of the current appendence with the less than 50 million tons planned for the advect the less than 50 million tons planned for the advect the less than t ent struggle; excepting Malaya and Laoa, these countries constitute the only food-surplus area in Asia and the only fartile part of the continent that could be called "underpopulated."
-Thailand alone, for example, normally is the world's fourth-largest grain exporter, after the United States, Canada, and France; and if it were exploited as intersively as parts of China and all of Japan, it could probably export three times as much.
+In what used to be called 'normal' times, a poor crop in China and Indi meant the death through outright star vation of perhaps 7 million people; an even today, with American, Canadia or French wheat surpluses available a middling crop in Asia can wipe ou economic progress for that year as th hungry countries deplete their hard creases no faster than present rates the gap between supplies and targe will be 28 million tons by 1965-66. . .
+No conceivable program of imports or rationing can meet a crisis of this magnitude."
+(Emphasis in the origina text.)
+Indeed, Indian grain production dropped from 81 million tons in 1964 to less than 77 million in 1963 and it hardly likely to reach the bare misimum of 100 million tons planned for the contract of the c ent struggle; excepting Malaya and Laos, these countries constitute the only food-surplus area is Asia and the only ford-surplus area is Asia and the could be called "underpoputated."
+Thailand alone, for example, normally is the work's fourth-largest grain exporter, after the United States, Canada, and France; and if it were exploited as intensively as parts of China and all of Japan, it could probably export three times as much.
 The same holds true